A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Proposed Methodology

 \section{Proposed Methodology}

-We begin with formulating the conditional dependencies of the CTBN as Poisson regression of some exogenous variables $\textbf{z}$.
-Next, we drive the likelihood function of the functional CTBN as a collection of Poisson regression likelihoods.
-Finally, we propose an adaptive group regularization method for structure and parameter learning of the functional CTBN.
+We begin with formulating the conditional dependencies of the CTBN as {a} Poisson regression of some exogenous variables $\textbf{z}$.
+Next, we drive the likelihood function of the functional CTBN as a collection of Poisson regression likelihoods. {Afterwards}, we propose an adaptive group regularization method for structure and parameter learning of the functional CTBN.
+Finally, we present a post-processing an early stopping approach based on Gaussian mixture model clustering of the estimated parameters.